nschonni/BingAds-docs/BingAds/bingads-12/guides/migration-guide.md

 #### <a name="bulk-audienceadsbidadjustment"></a>Audience Ads Bid Adjustment
 Instead of setting the [Ad Format Preference](../bulk-service/expanded-text-ad.md#adformatpreference) of an expanded text ad to *Native*, you must set it to *Audience Ad*.

+#### <a name="bulk-associationentitynames"></a>Campaign and Ad Group Names for Audience and Ad Extension Associations
+The *Campaign* and *Ad Group* names are no longer included when you download audience and ad extension association records.

 ## <a name="campaign"></a>Campaign Management

 ### <a name="campaign-breakingchanges"></a>Breaking Changes